dogweather/forkful/content/en/dart/dates-and-times/calculating-a-date-in-the-future-or-past.md

 ---
 date: 2024-03-08 21:34:07.187133-07:00
-description: "Calculating a date in the future or past is a common task for programmers,\
+description: "How to: Dart provides robust support for date manipulation through its\
-  \ dealing with scheduling, reminders, or any feature that depends on date\u2026"
+  \ `DateTime` class.
+Here's how you can calculate future or past dates using native\u2026"
 lastmod: '2024-03-13T22:44:59.832692-06:00'
 model: gpt-4-0125-preview
-summary: Calculating a date in the future or past is a common task for programmers, dealing with scheduling, reminders, or any feature that depends on date calculations.
+summary: Dart provides robust support for date manipulation through its `DateTime` class.
 title: Calculating a date in the future or past
 weight: 26
 ---